 Suddenly, processes as disparate as the creation of permanent last names, the standardization of weights and measure, the establishment of cadastral surveys and population registers, the invention of freehold tenure, the standardization of language and legal discourse, the design of cities, and the organization of transportation seemed comprehensible as attempts at legibility and simplification.12

 Paralleling the development of the state bureaucracy, states learned how to articulate their armies on the bureaucratic principle.
 The direction of an army on the battlefield had always been difficult; as armies became bigger and bigger the direction of a large feudal host became impossible.
-The solution was articulation and uniformity.
-Armed forces divided themselves into exact and uniform types of formation.
+The solution was articulation and interchangeable parts.
+Armed forces divided themselves into uniform and repeatable types of formation.
 The brigade was invented by Gustavus Adolphus in the Thirty Years War of 1628-48; the division was invented by the French in the mid 18th century, the army corps by Napoleon.
 The organization of supplies became not just the responsibility of a single quartermaster but a supply organization.
 The general staff was invented by the Prussians; it converted the warrior culture into a bureaucracy of military specialists.
 All governments adopted the new military organizational revolution; all understood the imperatives of power.

 All these themes came together in the political career of Alexander Hamilton.
 Hamilton was a child of divorce born and raised in the British West Indies and when orphaned at age 11 went to work in the office of an import-export merchant on the island of St. Croix.
 By his mid-teens he became the manager of the office while his boss traveled on business.
 He so impressed the local merchants that they sent him to college in New York — just in time for the American Revolution and for Hamilton to organize a company of artillery.
-By the time that Hamilton attended the constitutional convention in Philadelphia in 1787 at age 30 as a delegate from the state of New York he had made himself an expert on the new political technology in everything from constitutions to central banking and the importance of manufacturing over agriculture.
+By the time that Hamilton attended the constitutional convention in Philadelphia in 1787 at age 30 as a delegate from the state of New York he had made himself an expert on the new political technology in everything from warfare to constitutions to central banking and the importance of manufacturing over agriculture.

-As a brilliant young chief of staff to General Washington during the Revolutionary War Hamilton knew first hand about the agony of trying to fight a war without an effective financial system.
+As a brilliant young chief of staff to General Washington during the Revolutionary War Hamilton learned first hand about the agony of trying to fight a war without an effective financial system.
 Britain’s power, he wrote in 1781 to Robert Morris, revolutionary Superintendent of Finance, depended more upon its credit than upon its ships and its soldiers.13 Hamilton was a leader in the fight to ratify the US Constitution in 1787, writing most of The Federalist, a sophisticated apology for a strong central government.
 Then he amazed the world with his extraordinary performance as the first Secretary of the Treasury.
-In his “First Report on the Public Credit” he proposed bolstering the strength of the state by issuing bonds to pay off the debts incurred by the Continental Congress and the states during the revolutionary war using revenues from federal import tariffs and excise taxes.
+In his “First Report on the Public Credit” he proposed bolstering the strength of the state by issuing bonds to pay off the debts incurred by the Continental Congress and the states during the revolutionary war using revenues funded from federal import tariffs and excise taxes.
 In his “Second Report on the Public Credit” he proposed a central bank modeled on Britain’s Bank of England; he knew how the Bank had helped finance Britain’s rise to world power in the 18th century.
 In his “Report on Manufactures” he proposed a mercantilist program to encourage manufacturing in the United States by tariffs and subsidies.
 All these policies became law one way or another and helped the United States federal government become a preeminent power in the world.

 The year 1800 was a hinge in human history.
 Humans had developed new technologies of power that transformed the power of government.
 Bureaucracies could penetrate through the shield of traditional social structures and control individual subjects by taxation and conscription.
 Government-controlled finance and credit could influence and often control the entire universe of economic relationships by placing the government’s financial instruments at the center of the economic life of a nation.
 Governments would learn to use all these technologies ruthlessly as the modern state grew to adulthood in the 19th century.
-By the 20th century, government was armed against its people and the world with the triple threat: armed force; bureaucracy and finance; and a movement of political enthusiasts formed into a new ruling class that extended the technology of state power into a secular religion of state supremacy in which political power would dominate both economic and moral activity.
+By the 20th century, government was armed against its people and the world with the triple threat: armed force; bureaucracy and finance; and a movement of political enthusiasts formed into a new ruling class that converted the technology of state power into a secular religion of state supremacy in which political power would dominate both economic activity and the moral universe.

 The trouble is that government can’t deliver anything more than force.
 It only knows how to say “you must” or “you must not.”
 It cannot conjure businesses into existence or innovations out of the creative minds of inventors.
 It cannot dream dreams and persuade people to join moral movements of reform.
 Armed as it is against its people with overwhelming force, the temptation of force has led governments everywhere to failure and ruin.
 Humans are not mechanical contraptions but social animals.
 Human societies operate not by the equal and opposite force of Newtonian mechanics but the cooperative web of social influence.
 The more that governments have relied upon force to direct and regulate their peoples in the minutiae of social and economic life the less their people have prospered and the more that government’s power project has withered.

 Modern governments need to learn the lesson that capitalism learned in the 19th century.
 Businessmen found that wealth and prosperity comes not from a ruthless application of top-down instrumental reason but by the delegation of powers to others.
-We will now discover how modern business learned, after its early fling with plantation slavery and mass production, that prosperity and growth are the product of cooperation, trust, and lively competition, not the mere concentration of force.
+We will now discover how modern business learned, after its early fling with plantation slavery and mass production, that prosperity and growth are the product of cooperation, trust, and lively competition, and not the mere concentration of force.

 1Norman Tebbit, Daily Telegraph January 18, 2010, http://blogs.telegraph.co.uk/news/normantebbit/100022655/dont-blame-great-british-institutions-blame-the-shysters-who-have-infested-them/